Springer basic sets and modular Springer correspondence for classical types: Compatibility between Dipper--James and Springer orders

-\item $\mathcal{P}(D_{n})$ is the set of partitions of $2n$ in which each even part appears with an even multiplicity, but in this case, a partition which contains no odd parts corresponds to two degenerate nilpotent orbits. \end{enumerate}
+\item $\mathcal{P}(D_{n})$ is the set of partitions of $2n$ in which each even part appears with an even multiplicity, except that a partition with no odd part is decorated with a $\pm$ sign (the total number of parts is necessarily even). \end{enumerate}